-This work was supported by the European Community under the FP6 programme (eRep project CIT5-028575, OpenKnowledge project FP6-027253 and SocialRep project MERG-CT-2005/029161) and the project Autonomic Electronic Institutions (TIN2006-15662-C02-01), and partially supported by the Generalitat de Catalunya under the grant 2005-SGR-00093.
+This work was supported by the European Community under the FP6 programme (eRep project CIT5-028575, OpenKnowledge project FP6-027253 and SocialRep project MERG-CT-2005/029161).
 Jordi Sabater-Mir enjoys a RAMON Y CAJAL contract from the Spanish Government.